-An ontology of employment positions in an organization might be built out of terms referring to attributive classes for simplicity’s sake, but these terms should be defined in terms of roles nonetheless, in order to do justice to the fact that individuals belong to attributive classes such as professor, student, dean, only during certain phases in their lives.
+An ontology of employment positions in an organization might be built out of terms referring to attributive classes for simplicity’s sake, but these terms should be defined in terms of roles nonetheless, in order to satisfy the pairwise disjointness principle.
+This also enables us to do justice very easily to the fact that individuals belong to attributive classes such as professor, sergeant, nurse, only during certain phases in their lives.
+Reference to professors, sergeants, nurses is in fact a roundabout way of referring to the corresponding roles which human beings have during corresponding phases.

 Terms designating attribute classes may thus also be referred to as ‘phase sortals’.
 The correct form for defining phase sortal expressions designating attribute classes and involving reference to roles is as follows: